-Always test any kind of process like this in an inconspicuous place like on the back or side; behind the faucets on the sink, along a seam or other out-of-sight place.
+Always test any process like this in an inconspicuous place, such as on the back or side, behind the faucets on the sink, along a seam, or another out-of-sight place.
 You do not want any surprises.

 Pour a small amount of Bar Keepers Friend powdered cleanser in a small bowl.
-Add enough water—a few drops at a time— to make a paste that is the consistency of toothpaste.
+Add enough water—a few drops at a time— to make a toothpaste consistency.

 If your uncoated stainless steel scratch situation does not respond to the method above, you need this Siege 63001 Stainless Steel Sink and Cookware Scratch Remover Kit.
 Read the instructions carefully.

 Start by identifying the direction of the grain on your stainless.
 Select the appropriate grit pad recommended in the kit instructions.
 Use only the least amount of pressure it takes to remove that scratch.
 You do not want to go any deeper than necessary.